-Rick Nelson & The Stone Canyon Band, c.1970
+Rick Nelson & The Stone Canyon Band, 1969

 Below: RCA session info for Singer Of Sad Songs.
 Not sure what “hac” stands for next to Randy’s name.
 The instruments for Allen Kemp and Pat Shanahan are mixed up.
 Kemp played guitar, Shanahan played drums.

 The album, although critically acclaimed, was not a big seller.
 Only the title track became a minor hit.
 Nevertheless, Randy was really given a chance to show off his bass playing chops on the album.
-Here are four tracks that stand out, in my opinion (grab your headphones or earbuds to really hear the bass):
+Here are four tracks that stand out, in my opinion.
+Grab your headphones or earbuds to really hear the bass.:

 1.)
 “Sick & Tired” (This is the second track on the album and the first with Randy.
 His bass line on this song is nothing short of hot):